L3MON4D3/LuaSnip/DOC.md

     defaults, but only the variables set here.

-  One side-effect of this is that analysis-tools (most likely `lua-language-server`) for lua will generate diagnostics for the usage of undefined symbols.
+  One side-effect of this is that analysis-tools (most likely `lua-language-server`) for Lua will generate diagnostics for the usage of undefined symbols.
 If you mind the (probably) large number of generated warnings, consider adding the undefined globals to the globals recognized by `lua-language-server` or add `---@diagnostic disable: undefined-global`